modus-continens/docs/src/tutorial.md

 You can also build Modus from source by cloning [the repository](https://github.com/modus-continens/modus) and running `cargo build`.

-## Your first Modusfile
+## Your First Modusfile

 Modusfiles are our version of Dockerfiles.
 They are a collection of rules that specify how to build images.
-The syntax is an extension of [Datalog](https://en.wikipedia.org/wiki/Datalog) (which is itself a subset of Prolog), but you do not need to know either of those languages to write your own Modusfile.

-For this tutorial, we will demostrate how to use Modus to build a simple rust application.
-We have one slightly uncommon requirement though: **we need to build separate debug and release images**.
-This could be useful for a number of pratical reasons, but consider how you would do this with Dockerfiles: you would either need two separate Dockerfiles, each building one version, or do something with build arguments.
-It may not be a problem if you only have debug and release images, but it quickly become hard to manage, especially if you need to take separate steps depending on some arguments.

-To do the same with Modus, you would probably start with the following Modusfile:
+We now demostrate how to use Modus to build a simple rust application.

 ```Modusfile
 my_app(profile) :-